openstax/concourse-resources/github-issue/README.md

 ### `check`: Check for new issues.

-Checks to see if the `updated_at` timestamp is newer than previous.
+Checks to see if an issue has been updated recently, and if so, passes to `in`.
+You can specify a specific issue if needed as

+A version can be passed in if needed.

 ### `in`: Fetch issue data.